-Finding:

-06/07-3.
-The City's general government, public safety and public works expenditures were in excess of its budget.
+$\underline{\text{Finding: 2009-3}}$ The City's sanitation and public works expenditures were in excess of its budget.

 Response:

 City officials acknowledge that the budget ordinance was violated and that budget ordinances in the future will be amended on a timely basis when required.